Menu

 Our Curriculum Intent Statement aims to encapsulate our overall mission through to the success criteria.
 All of our stakeholders have contributed to this work and we thank them for the support we receive.

 Children in the Reception year follow the Early Years Foundation Stage.
 Pupils in years 1-6 are taught the three core subjects of English, Maths and Science and the seven foundation subjects: History, Geography, Desigh and Technology, Art, Music, Physical Education and Computing.
 Religious Education, which is statutory, is taught outside of the National Curriculum following the Wiltshire Agreed Syllabus using the Discovery RE resource.
 Pupils also follow a PSHE programme and in years 3-6 are taught French.
-From September 2022 we will also be implementing a well-being programme for all year groups.
+Since September 2022 we also implemented a well-being programme for all year groups.

-Please note that our curriculum is constantly evolving, we work on a two year cycle to ensure complete coverage of the foundation subjects due to our mixed age classes therefore our curriculum will differ from year to year.
+Please note that our curriculum is constantly evolving, we work on a two year cycle to ensure complete coverage of the foundation subjects due to our mixed age classes therefore our curriculum differs from year to year.

 To find out more about how the curriculum is taught look at our Class Pages.